elkebir-group/CloMu/README.md

 An example of this is given below.

 python CloMu.py predict causality absolute ./Models/simulations/I-a/T_4_R_0_model.pt ./causality.npy

+To interpret the matrix saved in this file, note Matrix[s, t] is the causal relationship from s to t.

 To predict relative causality run the below command: